robled/aur-jenkies/README.md

 - geteltorito
 ```

-Optionally, use the included script `aur-packages-from-user.py` to generate it automatically.
+If you would like to build all packages from a particular user on the AUR, you may use the included script `aur-packages-from-user.py` to generate **packages.yaml.inc** automatically.

 ![jenkies.png](jenkies.png "JENKIES!")